 Year 9 Food Technology (elective)

-If selected, students have classes four periods per fortnight for one semester.
+Students in this elective have four periods per fortnight for one semester.
 Topics covered include; Food Around the World, Nutrition and The Design Process where students create quality designed solutions in the form of a Gingerbread House.

 Year 10 Food Technology (elective)

-If selected, students have classes six periods per fortnight for one semester.
-Topics covered include; Technical Processes, The Design Process where students create quality designed solutions in the form of their own dessert as well as participate in a Bake Off.
+Students in this elective have six periods per fortnight for one semester.
+Topics covered include Technical Processes and The Design Process, where they create quality designed solutions in the form of their own dessert and participate in a Bake Off.

 VCE Food Studies

 Students have the opportunity to further their studies through the Victorian Certificate of Education.
 Students explore food from a wide range of perspectives.
 They study past and present patterns of eating, Australian and global food production systems and the many physical and social functions and roles of food.
 They research economic, environmental and ethical dimensions of food and critically evaluate information, marketing messages and new trends.